 There have been a lot of stories, but most of them are unpleasant experiences.
 I don’t think I have a fond memory as such.
 A fond memory might be simply being able to take a picture peacefully with no one’s interference or intervention.
 People like to interfere when they see me taking pictures and they start to bother on purpose even if I ask nicely for them to leave.
 There was one particular occasion at the beach before the swimming season had begun, while the beach itself was still quiet.
 I was walking along the beach and there was a man with a DSLR camera as well.
 I waited for him to pass and when he was out of sight, I started setting up and taking my pictures, which on that occasion were semi-nude.
 Then after about twenty minutes, I spotted the same man hiding in dunes, taking covert pictures of me.
 I stopped at once, dressed, and yelled at him.
 He then came over and offered help, which naturally I didn’t need.
 I asked him to delete the pictures immediately.
 Of course, he didn’t want to, but I was furious and demanded he did so, and at length, he started deleting them in front of me.
 It was a horrible experience.
 I was both angry and upset.
 Since that day I don’t think I’ve taken any more nude pictures at the beach.

 Do you draw inspiration from any personality from or beyond the world of photography, both past and present?
 Going forward how do you see yourself developing on your existing body of work and broadening your artistic boundaries?

 Yulia loves holidaying in Santorini and being surrounded by the azure expanse of Aegean sea.
 Her favourite film happens to be Double Life of Veronique and music Friendly Fires.
 She loves devouring on a plate of delicious pasta.
-A photographer who spends a significant amount of time outdoors for shooting is bound to learn admiring the green growth of foliage.
+A photographer who spends a significant amount of time outdoors for the shooting is bound to learn to admire the green growth of foliage.